6523 Hollywood Boulevard,

-In December 1936, it was renamed Colony Theatre, and by 1941, had changed names again to Music Hall, Hollywood.
+On December 9, 1936, it was renamed Colony Theatre screening Bing Crosby in “Rhythm on the Range”.
+By 1941, had changed names again to Music Hall, Hollywood.
 By then the seating capacity had been increased to 488 after a remodelling.
 By the mid-1950’s, it was known as the Academy Theatre.

 The Holly Cinema was a companion theatre to the Paramount (now the El Capitan Theatre) through its series of owners.
 The Holly Cinema was taken over by Pacific Theatres and was closed in the Summer of 1986.

 It was converted into retail use, at one time becoming a shoe store, and since 2004, has been used as a Scientology Learning Center.
 All traces of its cinematic past have either been removed or covered over.

 Just login to your account and subscribe to this theater